-Already, at this early stage of the wide national-revolutionary movement, the national bourgeoisie attempted to limit the revolutionary struggle exclusively to such national tasks as the fight against the militarists, the ant-imperiants word, which st simultaneously with the rise of the revolutionary wave, the counter-revolution began to organise its forces, (Chang Kaishek's coup d'etat in March, 1920, the firing on student demonstrations in Feking, the formation of a right group in the Kuominang, which commenced the struggle against the peasantry in Kwantung and Kwansi, etc.).
+Already, at this early stage of the wide national-revolutionary movement, the national bourgeoisie attempted to limit the revolutionary struggle exclusively to such national tasks as the fight against the militarists, the anti-imperialist boycott.
+Almost simultaneously with the rise of the revolutionary wave, the counter-revolution began to organise its forces, (Chang Kai-shek's coup d'etat in March, 1920, the firing on student demonstrations in Peking, the formation of a right group in the Kuomintang, which commenced the struggle against the peasantry in Kwantung and Kwansi, etc.).